 We have also compiled some Party Wall FAQs.

 We can provide early advice by reviewing proposals and securing the necessary consents and Awards under the Act in a timely manner to allow a Building Owner’s work to proceed unhindered, or to protect the interest of an affected Adjoining Owner.

 If you are planning building works that are covered by the Act, or for further information or advice on Party Wall matters please contact :

 M : 07803 504 021

 DD : 020 7947 0965

-To request a call back from a member of the Party Wall team, please fill in our Contact Us form here.
+To request a call back from one of our Party Wall surveyors, please fill in our Contact Us form.